Event Dates: September 30 – October 2, 2020

 Deadline: Proposals will be accepted until January 8, 2020 (11:59 pm PT)

-Now is your chance to turn what you’ve learned into a unique session that will build your reputation and improve the construction community.
+Now is your chance to turn what you’ve learned into a unique session that will build your reputation and improve the design and construction community.

 Be a part of CONSTRUCT 2020, submit a proposal today!